 - Influence of the groundwater level on the capacity

-- Capacity of the installation
+- The capacity of the installation

-- Heat pump, flow and the system setting for the highest efficiency
+- Heat pump, flow, and the system setting for the highest efficiency

-- Minimum distance between the energy piles
+- The minimum distance between the energy piles

 - Seasonal variation in the capacity